JoshOrndorff/srml-tour/Democracy.md

 ### Seconding
 When someone makes a proposal that is important to you, you may add to its deposit to help get it tables faster by seconding it.
 Seconding simply means locking up the same amount of tokens as the original staker.
 If you're curious, check out the [rust code](https://github.com/paritytech/substrate/blob/master/srml/democracy/src/lib.rs#L109-L118).

-TODO confirm this is correct:
+Tokens locked when proposing and seconding are [released](https://github.com/paritytech/substrate/blob/master/srml/democracy/src/lib.rs#L401) as soon as (and only when) the proposal is tabled.

-Tokens locked when proposing and seconding are released as soon as the proposal is canceled or tabled.
+In my opinion this is not ideal because it means someone who supported an unpopular proposal in a busy democracy, will never be able to "give up" on their pet issue and get their tokens back.

 ### Voting on Referenda
 Once a proposal has been tabled it is open for voting for a predetermined number of blocks (18 by default).
 Any token holder is eligible to vote on the referendum.
 The token holder's vote is proportional to the number of tokens they chose to lock and the amount of time they chose to lock the tokens for.